 The Teams plan further extends the sharing and collaboration features costing 7.99€ per month in a monthly package and 6.69€ per month in a yearly package.

-Notion’s free plan is good enough for individuals.
+Notion’s Personal (free) plan is good enough for individuals.
 Here are the options available to you:

 - Unlimited number of pages